Exploring the Constraints on Artificial General Intelligence: A Game-Theoretic No-Go Theorem: The setup and results

+The Strategic Unpredictability assumption concerns the ability of agent $H$ to choose any strategy they would like to choose.
+In the context of this paper, I assume that $M^*$ cannot program $H$'s decisions in a way that would enable it to perfectly predict $H$'s actions either deterministically or non-deterministically.

+\begin{assumption}[Strategic Unpredictability] Let $s'_H\in S_H$ be $M^*$'s prediction of $H$'s strategy in a game $G$. \textit{Strategic Unpredictability} (\textbf{SU}) holds if $H$ is free to choose a strategy $s_H\in S_H$ such that $s_H\neq s'_H$ regardless of $G$ in which $H$ has at least two pure strategies. \end{assumption}

+In other words, regardless of the code of $M^*$ about the strategy of $H$, $H$ can change their strategy in any way they wish.
+This assumption ensures that player $H$ has the freedom to act in an unpredictable manner and cannot be coerced to follow any specific course of action assumed by $M^*$.\footnote{This is a mild assumption since a human player, who has access to the strategy of $M^*$, can always change the strategy that $M^*$ assumes for them.}

-\section{Centipede game}
+\subsection{Centipede game}

-I next define the centipede game of Rosenthal (1981), which will be used in the proof of the main result.\footnote{This section is mostly adapted from \cite{ismail2019}; see also \cite{ismail2020}.} It is a two-person perfect information game in which each player has two actions continue (C) or stop (S) at each decision node.
-There are several variations of this game game, but the some of the main charecteristics of a standard centipede game include (i) the size of the `pie' increases as the game proceeds, (ii) if player $i$ chooses C at a node, then the payoff of player $j\neq i$ increases, and (iii) the unique subgame-perfect equilibrium is to choose S at every node.
-To give an example, suppose that there are $m\geq 2$ (even) decision nodes and let $k_i\in \{1,2,...,\frac{m}{2}\}$ be the node such that player $i$ is active.
-Figure~\ref{fig:centipede} illustrates the payoff structure of an increasing-sum centipede game due to \citet{aumann1998}.
+I next define a well-studied experimental game that will be useful to prove the main theorem.
+The centipede game of \citet{rosenthal1974} is a two-person perfect information game in which each player has two actions, continue (C) or stop ($\bar{S}$), at each decision node.
+There are several variations of this game, but some of the main characteristics of a standard centipede game include (i) the size of the ``pie'' increases as the game proceeds, (ii) if player $i$ chooses C at a node, then the payoff of player $j\neq i$ increases, and (iii) the unique subgame-perfect equilibrium is to choose $\bar{S}$ at every node.
+For example, suppose that there are $m\geq 2$ (even) decision nodes and let $k_i\in \{1,2,...,\frac{m}{2}\}$ be the node such that player $i$ is active.
+Figure~\ref{fig:centipede} illustrates the payoff structure of a linearly increasing-sum centipede game due to \citet{aumann1998}.

-Starting from \citet{mckelvey1992}, there have been many experimental studies of the centipede game and its variations; see, e.g., \citet*{fey1996}, \citet{nagel1998}, \citet{rubinstein2007}, \citet*{levitt2011}, and \citet*{krockow2016}, which is a meta-study of almost all published centipede experiments.
-Perhaps the most replicated finding is that human subjects overwhelmingly do not choose S in the first opportunity in increasing-sum centipede games.
-By contrast, they mostly choose S in the first opportunity in constant-sum centipede games.
-In addition, the longer the game, the later subjects choose S in increasing-sum centipede games (see, e.g. McKelvey and Palfrey, 1992).
+There have been numerous experimental studies on the centipede game and its variations since the work of \citet{mckelvey1992}.
+These studies include, among others, \citet*{fey1996}, \citet{nagel1998}, \citet{rubinstein2007}, \citet*{levitt2011}, and \citet*{krockow2016}, which is a meta-analysis of nearly all published centipede experiments.
+The most widely replicated finding is that in increasing-sum centipede games, human subjects tend to overwhelmingly choose to continue in their first opportunity and do not choose to stop, whereas in constant-sum centipede games, they mostly choose to stop in the first opportunity.
+Furthermore, as the length of the game increases, subjects tend to choose to stop later in increasing-sum centipede games (see, e.g. McKelvey and Palfrey, 1992).